CUTR-at-USF/onebusaway-firebase-export/README.md

 -outputDir myOutputData will look for the myOutputData folder in the current working directory.
 If myOutputData folder does not exist, it will be created.
 * `-skipKMZ` Does not export the output data in KMZ format.
 This option does not take a parameter.
-* `-multiUserId <pathToCSVFile>` Takes a string as argument with the path to a CSV file containing a list of userId, one per row and performs the analysis for that specific list of users.
+* `-multiUserId <pathToCSVFile>` Takes a string as argument as the path to a CSV file containing a list of userIds, one per row.
+Performs the analysis for each user in list of users.
 Example usage: `-multiUserId "listOfUsers.csv"`.

 ## License